jeromeku/unpack_int4/README.md

 ## Features
 Custom CUDA implementation along with glue functions to register as a custom op that can be called with `torch.compile`.

+The implementation is largely an adaptation of the original packing code, with same indexing logic.

 ## Tests
 See `tests/test_unpack.py` for both correctness as well as for correct custom op registration.
 Note that currently the custom op tests pass except for `test_aot_dispatch_dynamic`.